The Four Treasures of the Tuatha Dé Danann

 Within the mythological cycle of Irish history, there are known to be four great treasures, four treasures possessed by the Tuatha Dé Danann that were of great importance.

 The Tuatha Dé Danann were the great Fairy lords of Ireland, those who came and wrested it from the Fir Bolg who ruled the land before them.
-With them came these four great treasures, each one from a great city from the realm they came from, brought into their new home.
+Also, with them came these four great treasures, each one from a great city from the realm they came from, brought into their new home.

 First Treasure